 - Amount: 1-2 tbsp fried onion bits and 1 tbsp chopped spring onion with soy sauce or tsuyu sauce

-- Recommended: For easier version of ultimate hiyayakko
+- Recommended: For an easier version of ultimate hiyayakko

 It really does go nicely with chilled tofu!
 And if you're a fan of natto, you should also check out my post with 26 different topping ideas!

-- Amount: 1 pack of natto, ยฝ tbsp of chopped spring onion
+- Amount: 1 pack of natto, 1/2 tbsp of chopped spring onion

 - Recommended: Someone who likes natto

-- Recommended: Someone who likes kimchi and Korean flavour
+- Recommended: Someone who likes kimchi and Korean flavor

-I used the miso flavoured chicken mince from my soba noodle salad recipe in the picture above.
+In the picture above, I used the miso-flavored chicken mince from my soba noodle salad recipe.

 - Amount: 2-3 tbsp of cooked mince (see the detailed recipe above)